timzhang642/3D-Machine-Learning/README.md

 * :gem: Polygonal Mesh
 * :pill: Primitive-based

+To find related papers and their relationships, check out [Connected Papers](https://www.connectedpapers.com/), which provides a neat way to visualize the academic field in a graph representation.

 ## Get Involved
 To contribute to this Repo, you may add content through pull requests or open an issue to let me know.